jupyter/nbconvert/docs/source/usage.rst

 access with ``open your_talk.slides.html``.
 To access the speaker notes, press ``s`` after the slides load and they should open in a new window.

+Note: a local copy of reveal.js does allow slides that will run completely offline, because the slides rely on other resources (e.g., mathjax and jquery) that still require access to public CDNs (by default).

 .. _ServePostProcessorExample: